mkner/basic-pid/docs/examples.rst

 to the process device, in this case a wheel and its motor controls, is recycled or the unmodified PID timestep equation output is used depends on the process, its performance with the controller and the application requirements.
-There is a lot of flexibilty with the **Iterate Mode** to manually fine-tune the regulator and how it integrates over its sequence of timestep intervals.
+There is a lot of flexibilty with the **Iterate Mode** to manually fine-tune the regulator and how it performs over its sequence of timestep intervals.

 .. code-block:: python